 Tech and the West

-Tech and the West is a two-year initiative presented as part of the upcoming world premiere of The (R)evolution of Steve Jobs and the 2018 production of Doctor Atomic.
-Continuing the Opera’s commitment to engaging community and broadening the experience and understanding of opera, Tech and the West uses the themes of these productions as the baseline for an intellectual exploration through exhibits, concerts, and symposia.
+Santa Fe, NM – In the summer of 2017 Santa Fe Opera launches Tech and the West, a two-year initiative presented as part of the upcoming world premiere of The (R)evolution of Steve Jobs and the 2018 production of Doctor Atomic.
+Continuing the Opera’s commitment to engaging communities and broadening the experience and understanding of opera, Tech and the West uses the themes of these productions as an intellectual exploration through exhibits, concerts, and symposia.
+The programming is being planned in association with several of the organizations that contribute to the diversity of New Mexico’s thinkers: Los Alamos Historical Society, New Mexico History Museum, Santa Fe Institute, The Carl & Marilynn Thoma Art Foundation, Chatter, Cinematheque at Center for Contemporary Arts Santa Fe, Patina Gallery, and the Lensic Performing Arts Center.

 Many minds will come together for Tech and the West to facilitate and participate in discussions – composers, scientists, designers, directors, historians, and lecturers, among others.
-Events will explore how and if these two operas of biographically-inspired fiction contribute to the historical truth.
+Events will explore how and if these two operas of biographically-inspired fiction contribute to our understanding of history.
 Participants will also analyze the similar nature of Steve Jobs and Robert Oppenheimer: how these two monumental influencers wanted control of their worlds and creations yet also desired a greater understanding of the world around them.

 2:00 – 2:50 pm